mkianis/celestial-pole-offsets-from-VLBI/README.md

 5. Lines 12104-20233: the values of dY component of celestial pole offset and their associated uncertainty
    4.1 column 1: modified julian date
    4.2 column 2: dY
    4.3 column 3: formal error of dY

+# credit to [Maria Karbon](https://www.researchgate.net/profile/Maria-Karbon) for generating the data